Hassan8377/Rabies/README.md

 Full "sample-to-sequence" laboratory protocol for sequencing rabies virus samples on the MinION platform

 #Sequence data
 Rabies virus consensus sequence datasets used for the publication "Rapid in-country sequencing of whole virus genomes to inform rabies elimination programmes" (Brunker et al, In Prep).
+Gel results from PCR validation tests on archived RABV samples.